Aeolus / formerly ADM (Atmospheric Dynamics Mission)

 Such knowledge was crucial to the understanding of the atmospheric dynamics, including the global transport of energy, water, aerosols, chemicals and other airborne materials - to be able to deal with many aspects of climate research and climate and weather prediction.
 ADM-Aeolus represented a demonstration project for the Global Climate Observing System (GCOS).
 1) 2) 3) 4) 5) 6) 7) 8) 9) 10) 11) 12) 13)

 The measurement data allowed achievement of the primary goals of Aeolus:

 - Provision of accurate wind profiles throughout the troposphere and lower stratosphere eliminating a major deficiency in the Global Observing System

 - Direct contribution to the study of the Earth's global energy budget

 - Provision of data for the study of the global atmospheric circulation and related features, such as precipitation systems, the El Niño and the Southern Oscillation phenomena and stratospheric/tropospheric exchange.

-The secondary mission objectives are related to the provision of data sets for model variation and short-term “windclimatologies” allowing experts to:
+The secondary mission objectives were related to the provision of data sets for model variation and short-term "windclimatologies" that allowed experts to: